 So hop on the subway or get into your

 sleigh car, and head on down to Dyker Heights!
 Or if you’d rather not go it alone, you can always join one of the tour groups that visit Dyker Heights each year.
-New York Adventure Club is offering walking tours on several dates through December 30th, and A Slice of Brooklyn also offers festive bus tours from Manhattan, including a guided tour of the neighborhood, every day from December 1st through January 4th.
+New York Adventure Club is offering walking tours on several dates through December, and A Slice of Brooklyn also offers festive bus tours from Manhattan, including a guided tour of the neighborhood, every day in December (except Christmas Eve and Christmas Day).

 If you haven’t been to this Christmas lights extravaganza yet, make this year the time you finally go!
 It will be unlike anything you’ve ever seen before, and I guarantee you’ll leave the neighborhood with a much bigger smile on your face than when you arrived.